Journey-flow API for native clients

 Falling back to no-code components

-For brands who prefer to use no-code components rather than building their own native experiences, or when the native application encounters any functionality it doesn't understand, it can redirect to the fallback URL provided in the response to start or finish the flow using no-code components instead of native user interfaces.
+For brands that prefer to use no-code components rather than building their own native experiences, or when the native application encounters any functionality it doesn't understand, it can redirect to the fallback URL provided in the response to start or finish the flow using no-code components instead of native user interfaces.

 No-code components flow